srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_10-analyze-time-stamped-data-with-time-series-insights.md

 1. In the **Subscription** dropdown, select the subscription that you are using for this course.

-1. In the **IoT Hub name** dropdown, select the **iot-az220-training-_{YOUR_ID}_** Azure IoT Hub service that's already been provisioned.
+1. In the **IoT Hub name** dropdown, select the **iot-az220-training-{your-id}** Azure IoT Hub service that's already been provisioned.

 1. In the **IoT Hub access policy name** dropdown, click **iothubowner**.

     In a production environment, it's best practice to create a new _Access Policy_ within Azure IoT Hub to use for configuring Time Series Insights (TSI) access.
 This will enable the security of TSI to be managed independently of any other services connected to the same Azure IoT Hub.
-We are not doing that here for convenience reasons.
+You are not doing that here for convenience reasons.

 1. Under the **CONSUMER GROUP** section, next to the **IoT Hub consumer group** dropdown, click **New**.